MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-02-create-app.md

 1. In Visual Studio, select **Debug** > **Start Debugging** (**F5**) or select **Web Server** on the main toolbar (the browser you see might vary):

-1. When the application opens in the browser, try both the `/` (root) and `/home` URL routes in the browser:
+1. When the application opens in the browser, try both the `/` (root) and `/home` URL route endpoints in the browser:

    :::image type="content" source="media/flask/step-02-check-url-app-routes.png" alt-text="Screenshot that shows how to check the slash home route for the refactored Flask application in the browser." border="false" lightbox="media/flask/step-02-check-url-app-routes.png":::